-The tiny Tetra from Rio, as we choose to call this Characin of many names; Flame Fish, Flame Tetra, Red Tetra, Tetra From Rio, or Von Rio Tetra.
-It is one of the most entrancingly beautiful of all aquarium fish, especially when in full breeding colors!
+The tiny Tetra from Rio, which has many names — Flame Fish, Flame Tetra, Red Tetra, Tetra From Rio, or Von Rio Tetra — is one of the most entrancingly beautiful of all aquarium fish, especially when in full breeding colors!
 This fish belongs to the family Characidae and comes from the environs of Rio de Janeiro in Brazil.
 It was first imported into Europe in 1920 and the US soon afterward.
-The body is elongated, slightly compressed, about 1 ½ inches long and shiny grey in color.
+The body is elongated, slightly compressed, about 1 ½ inches long and shiny gray in color.

 Its sides are bronze to red, and its back is brilliant red as are the majority of its fins.
 The anal fin has a black leading edge and tip.

 The male is smaller and its anal fin is distinctly edged with black.
 Its body is somewhat pudgy, tapering to the tail, which expands into a considerable caudal fin.
 The colors, in prime conditions, are pearly lilac on the forward belly with yellow glints in an indistinct horizontal line to the tail.
 The lower abdomen and the anal, dorsal and caudal fins, rather than being exactly flame-colored, are suffused with flame, On each side of the forward part of the body are two dark spots, one behind the other, that look like smudges.

+The two sexes are much alike, both in color and shape.
+The male has a tiny hook on his anal fin, which can catch on a fine mesh net.
 If this happens, great care must be taken not to break the hook off in the net, for he uses this hook in breeding to hold the female close to inseminate the eggs as the female deposits them on a fine leafed plant.

 Many observe a point in the anal fin of the female, but this in not definitive or consistent from fish to fish.
 Further, there is a broad, black border to the anal fin of the male, this border either completely absent in the female or simply narrower and lighter in tone.

 The region of the belly is thicker and rounder in the female, which makes them deeper in the body than the slimmer males.
 At breeding time the females will be very plump with eggs and the contrast between male and female even clearer when the male turns almost totally bright flame red!

 Another prime reason for its popularity was the ease in which it breeds.
 It breeds in a small tank, no particular need for fresh water; spawns up to 500 eggs and the young are quite hardy!

-For some reason, this seemingly eternal community aquarium favorite, waned in popularity over the last 3 decades, and was almost rare at the turn of the millennium.
+For some reason, this seemingly eternal community aquarium favorite waned in popularity over the last 3 decades and was almost rare at the turn of the millennium.
 Its popularity today is again growing, and the “Von Rio Tetra” can now be found in most tropical fish retailers from time to time.

 So simple is this fish to breed that it is recommended to beginners who are spawning egg-layers for the first time!
-The basic requirements for this species are a 10 gallon tank planted with thickets of small leaved plants and, if possible, Java Moss.
+The basic requirements for this species are a 10-gallon tank planted with thickets of small leaved plants and, if possible, Java Moss.

 The female should be introduced in the afternoon, followed by the male about 1 hour before dark.
 Breeding will probably take place soon after dawn of the next morning.
 After laying anywhere between 150 and 500 eggs, the parents will rest briefly and then begin the egg hunt, they must be removed at once!
 Eggs hatch in 24 – 48 hours, fry hang on plants and on the glass of the tank for about 2 days and are free swimming on the third day.